DFE-Digital/github-actions/DraftReleaseByTag/README.md

 * TOKEN - GITHUB Token

 ### Outputs
-* release_id - ID of the found release
+* release_id - ID of the found release or NULL if not found
 * release_name - Name of the release
 * release_body - Body text of the release
+* release_sha  - Target Commit SHA of the Release
 * found - 1 or 0 depending on whether the release was found ( depreciated )

 ### Example